Safest Teeth Whiteners

 Byte is a brand of at-home aligners that costs between $1,895 and $2,295.
 Treatment is monitored remotely and takes between 3 and 6 months (on average).
 Invisalign costs up to $5,000 more than byte, and treatment is longer (between 6 and 24 months).

-Candid is the most expensive brand of at-home aligners ($2,400).
-However, the company provides detailed care and has advanced technology for remote monitoring.
-They also only work with highly qualified orthodontists with 20 years of experience.
+Candid costs $3,300 on average.
+The company provides detailed care and has advanced technology for remote monitoring.
+They also only work with highly qualified orthodontists when designing and monitoring your treatment.

-Invisalign costs more than Candid and does not offer remote monitoring.
+Invisalign often costs more than Candid (up to $8,000) and doesn't offer remote monitoring.
 In-person visits are necessary throughout treatment.

 ALIGNERCO is one of the most affordable remote aligners available.
 They cost between $1,145 and $1,345.
 Although cheaper, this brand does not offer extensive remote monitoring, which may affect the quality of care.